 We purchased Dave Ramsey’s Financial Peace University Home Study course and feverishly worked through several lessons each week.
 We absorbed every bit of advice that Dave Ramsey had to share and we used his philosophy to guide is formulating our own plan to dig our way out of debt.
 At first, Dave Ramsey’s plan was one that I did not want to hear.
 I had seven years of hard-earned savings in the bank, which I was planning to use as a down payment on my dream house.
 Instead, it became apparent that I would have to let that money go and use it to help pay down Rob’s debt after we were married.
 It was not an easy thing for me to accept at first and I cried tears of sadness and frustration as I realized that I would have to postpone that dream and build again.
 By now, Rob has learned that my way of coping in the face of adversity is first to cry, then to push through with fierce determination.

 My first step was to devise a plan to keep both of us motivated and focused on the task at hand.
 I created a printable chart to help us monitor our progress in pulling Rob out of debt.
-I created a customizable version of this chart that you can download for free by clicking on the image below.
+I created a customizable version of this chart that you can download for free.
+Just enter your email below and it will be sent right to your inbox.

 We posted the debt-free chart on Rob’s refrigerator in his house and it served as a constant reminder for our goals and the work we had ahead of us.
 Rob worked hard and cut a lot of corners to chip away at all of the debt.
 For several months, the progress was SLOW.
 Each time he was able to apply an extra payment toward his principal, we would color in a space on the chart to mark our progress.